-The Hive is our additional support provision targeting social and emotional well-being needs through small group interventions such as: Emotional Literacy, Social Skills, LEGO Therapy and Therapeutic Play.
+The Hive is our additional support provision targeting social and emotional well-being needs through small group interventions such as: Emotional Literacy, Social Skills, LEGO Therapy and Drawing and Talking.
 The Hive follows a Personal Development Curriculum based on the individual needs of the children who have met the criteria.
-These follow a progression of skills over a 6-week period (Appendix 2) and children will receive a "Hive Passport" (Appendix 3) earning a stamp after each visit.
+These follow a progression of skills over a 6-week or 12- week period (Appendix 2).
 Once a child has attended for a maximum of 6-weeks, they will graduate from The Hive and the impact will be monitored for a further 6 weeks.